Your rights under the General Data Protection Regulation

 - The right to request access to your data (commonly known as a "subject access request").
 This enables you to receive a copy of your data and to check that we are lawfully processing it.

 - The right to request correction of your data.
 This enables you to ask us to correct any incomplete or inaccurate information we hold about you.

-- Request erasure of your data.
-This enables you to ask us to delete or remove your data where there is no good reason for us continuing to process it.
+- The right to request erasure of your data.
+This enables you to ask us to delete or remove your data in certain circumstances for example, if you consider that there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your data where you have exercised your right to object to processing (see below).

-- Object to processing of your data where we are relying on our legitimate interests (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
-[You also have the right to object where we are processing your data for direct marketing purposes.]
+- The right to object to the processing of your data, where we are processing it to meet our public tasks or legitimate interests (or the legitimate interests of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
+You also have the right to object where we are processing your data for direct marketing purposes.

 Depending on the circumstances and the nature of your request it may not be possible for us to do what you have asked, for example, where there is a statutory or contractual requirement for us to process your data and it would not be possible to fulfil our legal obligations if we were to stop.
-However, where you have consented to the processing (for example, where you have asked us to contact you for marketing purposes) you can withdraw your consent at any time by emailing us at firstname.lastname@example.org.
-In this event, we will stop the processing as soon as we can.
-However, this will not affect the lawfulness of any processing carried out before your withdrawal of consent and you may no longer be able to use the site in the same way as you did before.
+However, where you have consented to the processing (for example, where you have asked us to contact you for marketing purposes) you can withdraw your consent at any time by emailing the department that is processing your data.

 If you want to exercise any of the rights described above or are dissatisfied with the way we have used your information, you should contact the University’s Information Compliance Team.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of the GDPR.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.